 Below, we explore some potential complications of refractive surgery and how scleral lenses can help patients enjoy healthy vision despite surgical complications.

 If you or a loved one has experienced vision complications following LASIK, we can help you see clearly again.
-Contact Wylie Eye Center & Eye Center of Murphy in Murphy to learn more.
+Contact Wylie Eye Center & Eye Center of Murphy in Murphy and Wylie to learn more.

 What Is Corneal Ectasia?